team-pp-studio/VoiceTuber/README.md

 --------
 Top Priority
  - [ ] the app crashes on Twitch chat with unstable Internet
+ - [ ] implement mouth based on individual images instead of the sprite sheet
+ - [ ] implement blink based on individual images
  - [x] highlight the chat if it is disconnected from the Internet
  - [x] allow limiting of frame rate
  - [x] better compatibility for multiple windows